-During our audit, we noted that although these conditions were noted at that time, the Charter School's financial condition changed by year end.
-Late/Incomplete lease payments continued throughout our audit year.
-The Charter School has a positive net position, fund balance, and cash position.
-The status of the non-compliance with district agreements still exist because the intercompany receivable have not been paid off and terms for repayment have not been negotiated.
-There is possibly a conflict of interest because it appears that LBS operates as management and lends to the school.
-We found no material weakness in internal controls.
-We recommend the School continue to improve their financial accounting process to ensure the fair presentation of reported and recorded financial information.
+During our audit, we noted that although these conditions were noted in February 2019, the Charter School's financial condition has not changed by the end of the school year June 30, 2019.

+- a.
+Late/Incomplete lease payments continued throughout our audit period. - b.
+The Charter School has a negative net position, fund balance, and cash position. - c.
+The status of the non-compliance with district agreements still exist because the intercompany receivable have not been paid off and terms for repayment have not been negotiated. - d.
+There is possibly a conflict of interest because it appears that LBS operates as management and lends to the charter school interest free. - e.
+Instances of material weakness in internal controls still exist.

+Recommendation: We recommend the School continue to improve their financial accounting process to ensure the fair presentation of reported and recorded financial information.